FIXED: Baldur’s Gate 3 Mod Manager Can’t Launch Game

 2. Launching the Game as Admin

-1. You can open up the installation folder for any game by rightclicking and choosing Manage, followed by Browse local files from your Steam Library, or by opening up the following path on the File Explorer:
+1. You can open the installation folder for any game by right-clicking it in your Steam Library, selecting Manage, then Browse local files.
+Or, just go to this path in File Explorer:

 "The drive on which the game is installed":\SteamLibrary\steamapps\common\Baldur's Gate 3